Courses

 1. Energy Bands in Solids:

 In the case of solids, there are single energy levels where the atoms are arranged in a systematic space lattice and therefore the atom is highly influenced by the neighboring atoms for a single isolated atom.
-The closeness of atoms will be resulting in the intermixing of electrons of the neighboring atoms of course, for the valence electrons, not strongly bounded by the nucleus, in the outermost shells.
+The closeness of atoms will result in the intermixing of electrons of the neighboring atoms of course, for the valence electrons, not strongly bounded by the nucleus, in the outermost shells.
 Because of the intermixing the number of permissible energy levels will be increased or there will be significant variations in the energy levels.
-Therefore, instead of single energy levels related with the single atom in the case of a solid, there will be bands of energy levels.
+Therefore, instead of single energy levels related to the single atom in the case of a solid, there will be bands of energy levels.

 1.1.
 Conduction Band, Valence Band & Forbidden Energy Gap: